Utility of hyperbaric oxygenation in radiotherapy for malignant brain tumors--a literature review. | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-Canadian patients undergoing radiotherapy for malignant brain tumors might benefit from hyperbaric oxygenation therapy as a way to enhance treatment effectiveness.
+Canadian patients undergoing radiotherapy for malignant brain tumours might benefit from hyperbaric oxygenation therapy as a way to enhance treatment effectiveness.
 This therapy could also help mitigate severe side effects like radiation-induced brain necrosis, improving overall patient outcomes.

 Canadian Relevance